Where Are They Now?

 In her time at Baylor University, Mary taught Introduction to Western Political Thought, Public Policy and the Courts, and many sections of American Constitutional Development; and assisted in teaching Ancient and Medieval Political Philosophy and the American Presidency.
 In 2012 she taught for a semester at the College of the Holy Cross, covering Introduction to Political Philosophy and American Political Thought from the Civil War through the Present.
 She also earned the Stormie Schott Award and was selected for a special seminar in Religion and Culture with the Distinguished Scholars of the University.

-Mary Mathie is currently serving as a lecturer at the University of Alaska Anchorage, teaching courses including Constitutional Law, Introduction to American Government, and Comparative Northern Politics.
+Mary Mathie is currently serving as a term Assistant Professor at the University of Alaska Anchorage, teaching courses including Constitutional Law, Introduction to American Government, and Comparative Northern Politics.